 💡 Insider tip: These regions are perfect for deep cultural immersion.
 Friendly local communities and low living costs make them popular with retirees and budget-conscious expats.

-• Use public transport and local markets to save
+- Use public transport and shop at local markets to keep daily costs predictable, especially as food prices fluctuate

-• Join Facebook groups or resale platforms like Yours to furnish your home cheaply
+- Join local Facebook groups or resale platforms like Yours to furnish your home affordably and avoid buying new

 Sources & Methodology